PierrunoYT/replicate-flux-dev-generator/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
+Copyright (c) 2024 PierrunoYT.